Etihad Airways will operate all flights to Paris with Airbus A380 aircraft

 The lounge is located between the First Class and Business cabins and has two sofas and a bar.

 The aircraft's main deck has 415 seats at Economy Class, with smart seats.
 They offer ergonomic fixed headrests, lumbar support and an individual screen with a diagonal of 28cm.

-Etihad Airways - Air France partnership started in October 2012.
-The Emirate company uses its code "EY" on Air France services from Paris Charles de Gaulle to 9 European destinations.
+The Etihad Airways - Air France partnership started in October 2012.
+The Emirate company uses its “EY” code on Air France services from Paris Charles de Gaulle to 9 European destinations.
 Instead, Air France uses the code "AF" on 11 Etihad Airways destinations in Africa, India and Australia.